-The Bet365 4/1 offer is pretty straightforward.
-Simply back a winner in selected races, at odds of 4/1 (5.00) or greater and Bet365 will give you a risk-free bet to the same stake on the next eligible race, up to a maximum of £50.00.
+The bet365 4/1 offer is pretty straightforward.
+Back a winner in selected races, at odds of 4/1 (5.00) or greater and bet365 will give you a risk-free bet to the same stake on the next eligible race, up to a maximum of £50.

-The beauty of matched betting is that most of the time, it doesn’t matter what the outcome of an event is.
-Your bets cancel each other out and you collect your profits.
+The beauty of matched betting is that the outcome of an event doesn’t usually matter as your bets cancel each other out, and you collect your profits.

-This Bet365 offer is a little different in that you’re only rewarded if your bet wins.
-It’s completely different to horse racing money back offers, where you’re hoping your horse comes up short.
+This bet365 offer is a little different in that you need your bet to win to receive your reward.
+It’s the opposite of horse racing money back offers, where you’re hoping your horse comes up short.

-There are two versions of the Bet365 4/1 offer.
-The main one is their ITV Racing version where the offer applies on any race televised live on ITV…
+There are two versions of the bet365 4/1 offer.
+The main one is their ITV Racing version, where the offer applies to any race televised live on ITV…

-Then there’s their Feature Race version where the offer applies on a couple of selected races each non-ITV Racing day…
+Then there’s their Feature Race version, where the offer applies to a couple of selected races each non-ITV Racing day.

-Although they’re listed as two separate offers, they’re actually identical in terms of how they work.
+Although they’re two separate versions, they’re identical in how they work.

 How does the offer work?